Milcah

 daughter of Haran and the wife of Nahor, according to the genealogies of Genesis.
-She is identified as the grandmother of Rebecca in biblical tradition, and some texts of the Midrash have identified her as Sarah's sister.
+She is identified as the mother of Bethuel and grandmother of Rebecca and Laban in biblical tradition, and some texts of the Midrash have identified her as Sarah's sister.

 Sister of Sarah

-One of the Yahwist passages from Genesis identifies Haran as the father of Iscah and Milcah.
+One of the Yahwist (contested) passages from Genesis identifies Haran as the father of Iscah and Milcah.
 Some rabbinic texts within the Midrashic tradition have identified the aforementioned Iscah as Sarah.
-According to the Babylonian Talmud, Rabbi Isaac Nappaha, who was one of the Palestinian rabbis, said that Iscah and Sarah were the same person: "And why was she called Iscah?
+According to the Babylonian Talmud, Rabbi Isaac Nappaha, who was one of the Israeli rabbis, said that Iscah and Sarah were the same person: "And why was she called Iscah?
 Because she saw through the Holy Spirit".

 Ancestor of Rebecca

 She is identified as the grandmother of Rebecca in the Book of Genesis, but some scholars believe that Milcah may have originally been Rebecca's mother.
 They have argued that Bethuel, who is identified as Rebecca's father by the priestly source, was a later addition to the text, and that Rebecca was the daughter of Milcah and Nahor.